-\\ \\ \textbf{Cross validation tests:} After investigating a single run of three above methods, we implement cross validation tests to estimate how accurately those predictive models.
-The results of 20-fold cross validation tests shown in Figure \ref{ARCrossVal}, Figure \ref{PolyARCrossVal} and Figure \ref{MixARCrossVal}, confirm again that the fitting result using the ES approach is slightly better than the GP approach for the second and the third data sets, while it produced a slightly worse result in the first data set.
-Moreover the AR approach produces the significant estimation error for the last two data sets due to the mispecification of the mean equation.
-Those results along with Table \ref{MSE_summary} suggest that the ES approach and the GP approach are more robust than the AR approach, especially when the mis-specification of the models occurs.
-In reality this kind of the model mis-specification happens quite often.
-Compared with a non-parametric counterpart - the GP approach, the ES approach achieves much less computational time cost while producing similar fitting results.
+\\ \textbf{Comparison with the GP approach:} The GP approach produces a similar result to the ES approach in the data sets $r^{(2)}$ and $r^{(3)}$, while the GP approach outperforms the ES approach in the first dataset according to Figure \ref{AR_fig}, Figure \ref{PolyAR} and Figure \ref{MixPolyAR}.
+However, the computation time of the ES approach is less than $1/32$ of that of the GP approach, which is shown in Table \ref{Time}. \\ \\ \textbf{Cross validation tests:} After investigating a single run of three above methods, we implement cross validation tests to estimate how accurately those predictive models.
+The results of 20-fold cross validation tests shown in Figure \ref{ARCrossVal}, Figure \ref{PolyARCrossVal} and Figure \ref{MixARCrossVal}, confirm again that the previous fitting result.
+Those figures along with Table \ref{MSE_summary} suggest that the ES approach and the GP approach are more robust than the AR approach, especially when the model mis-specification occurs.
+Compared with a non-parametric counterpart - the GP approach, the ES approach generated comparable fitting results, but took much less computational time.
 We have tested time series with mean equations of different kinds, like periodic function and so on.
 We find that applying local regression on the signatures can produce the similar results as the GP with less computational time.
-The numerical examples we showed here are just representatives, and our finding is valid in general.
+The numerical examples we showed here are typical representatives , and our finding is valid in general.
 Based on those numerical evidence, the ES approach is an alternative way with much robustness and efficiency in dealing with the sequential data compared with the standard parametric and non-parametric time series models.